Hosting and bandwidth provided by MacAce.net.

 Ultimately, the education-only "Late 2011" iMac model has sacrificed speed, memory, video memory and storage as well as connectivity to shave US$200 off the price.
 Whether these concessions are worth the price savings are a decision only a school administrator or board can make.
 Given discount prices for discontinued iMac models, some might find bulk purchases on the used market to be an equally good or better deal as the education-only model.

-The education-only "Late 2011" iMac only is available direct from Apple and for purchase by educational institutions.
-Site sponsor PowerMax has standard 21.5" and 27" iMac models (as well as used iMacs individually and in bulk) available for sale free of sales tax.
+The education-only "Late 2011" iMac only was available direct from Apple and for purchase by educational institutions.

 Please refer to the Ultimate Mac Comparison feature to dynamically compare any iMac model to any other G3 or later Mac.